ReptiloidAnunak/photo_point/README.md

 MailHog (dev inbox): http://localhost:8025

+Registration of new user (id db does not exists redirect to registrarion).
+Also you can add new user by link: http://localhost:8000/register

 Follow instructions and send your notifiction

 Сheck SMS in your phone, MailHog and chat with @photo_point_first_bot